 Locking your home’s entry doors—even when you’re inside—isn’t being paranoid.
 It’s taking a proactive approach to home safety, especially considering someone is home during almost one-third of all burglaries.
 Round up your family members and make a pact to consistently lock your home’s doors.
 If you have a hard time remembering to secure your home, you might want to install an electronic door lock like the August Smart Lock.
 Used in tandem with the August app, this device allows you to lock and unlock your doors right from your web-enabled device.

 Criminals want to get in and out of your house as fast as possible—taking with them your jewelry, cash, electronic devices, and other goodies they can sell or pawn.
 Make their job difficult by securing these items in a SafeWise-approved safe.
 Reference our home safe buyers guide to learn what to look for in a safe and how to choose the right one for your needs.
-Then, find out what burglars like to steal most and take appropriate steps to secure these items in your home.
-One of our best home security life hacks is to hide your valuables in safes that look like everyday items.
+Then, find out how to make your home less appealing to a burglar.
+One of our best home security life hacks is to hide your valuables in a safe.
 Use a wall clock safe or a safe that looks like an electrical outlet to store small valuables.

 If a burglar thinks someone is home, there’s less chance they’ll try to break in.
 In fact, most break-ins happen when someone isn’t home, like during the day when you are at work or when you’re on vacation.
 Fortunately, there are several easy home security hacks to help fool would-be intruders—like leaving the TV on or using a device like the Orvibo Wi-Fi Smart Socket Outlet to control lights from your smart device.
 Take time to prepare your home if you’re going on vacation by stopping your mail, arranging to have your yard maintained, and asking a friend to stop by regularly.
 These home security hacks can go a long way toward making your house appear lived-in.